Stomachache: what you should know

 The scenario I often encounter is: many people constipated for X reason suffer from inflammation caused by their auto-intoxication.

 Indeed, the fact that their bodies contain organic waste that should be eliminated often causes self acidification.
-This leads to joint aches, immunity issues (various infections) followed by fatigue, stress and depression.
+This leads to joint aches, immunity issues (various infections) followed by fatigue, stress, and depression.

 - At this point, conventional medicine will suggest you take antidepressants, anti-inflammatory drugs, painkillers, antibiotics, drugs that all have something in common: one of their main side effect is constipation.

-Most of the time a nutritional approach will be sufficient, but we must consider that many people experience constipation for emotional reasons, stress, irregularities due to multiple time zones traveling.
+Most of the time a nutritional approach will be sufficient, but we must consider that many people experience constipation for emotional reasons, stress, and irregularities due to multiple time zones traveling.

 What to do?